New Yorker Hotel: 2000s renovations

 Smith announced plans in 2004 to renovate the hotel in advance of a proposed expansion of the Javits Center and the redevelopment of the James A. Farley Building.
 Decreased cash flows after the September 11 attacks had prompted the managers to defer renovations, but tourism in New York City had begun to recover by then, and guests were being attracted to newer hotels.
 The project would cost $43 million and would include renovating the lobby and meeting rooms, adding a central HVAC system, and refurbishing the upper-story guestrooms.
 The lower stories would retain 250,000 ft2 of office space and 100000 ft2 of dormitories, and the Tick Tock Diner and the La Vigna restaurant at ground level would be refurbished.

 The first stage of the renovation took place in 2005, when the hotel's management replaced the large sign on the facade, which had not been lit since 1967.
 A new LED sign was installed in advance of the hotel's 75th anniversary and was illuminated in December 2005.
 Smith announced in August 2007 that he would complete a further renovation of the hotel for $65 million.
 At the time, the hotel had 840 rooms.
 The renovation was designed by Stonehill & Taylor Architects.
 The project involved replacing guestroom furnishings; redesigning the lobby, entrance, and foyer; renovating the restaurant; replacing the individual air-conditioning in each room with a central HVAC system; and upgrading Wi-Fi and televisions.
 As part of the project, the marble floors in the lobby were restored, and a new sprinkler system was added.
 In addition, the Cooper's Tavern restaurant opened at ground level in 2007.
 The hotel also removed two thousand air-conditioning units from windows.
 During the renovation, a Fordham University student sued the Unification Church, alleging that her dormitory room (which was not part of the Ramada hotel) had an infestation of bedbugs.

-The financial crisis of 2007–2008 caused a decrease in business, prompting the New Yorker to reduce its payroll by 25 percent during early 2009.
+The 2008 financial crisis caused a decrease in business, prompting the New Yorker to reduce its payroll by 25 percent during early 2009.
 The hotel's renovation was completed in February 2009 at a final cost of $70 million.
 Following the renovation, the New Yorker had 912 guestrooms, including 64 suites.
 Some of the commercial space on the lower stories was converted back to guestrooms, which spanned the 19th to 40th stories.
 In addition, the hotel expanded its meeting facilities to 33000 sqft across two ballrooms and twelve conference rooms.
-The completion of the project coincided with a decrease in tourism due to the late-2000s financial crisis, prompting the hotel's managers to reduce room rates.
+The completion of the project coincided with a decrease in tourism due to the recession of 2007–2009, prompting the hotel's managers to reduce room rates.
 To celebrate the hotel's 80th anniversary, in 2010, its managers offered discounted room rates to guests who were at least 80 years old.
 The Unification Church, which still owned the hotel building, began marketing 287,000 ft2 of office space on five of the lower floors in 2011.